heysaeid/fastapi-fast-template/README.md

 - [fastapi-and-caching](https://github.com/heysaeid/fastapi-and-caching) - FastAPI and Caching is an extension for FastAPI that provides support for various caching mechanisms, allowing you to easily leverage caching within your FastAPI applications.
 - [fastapi-and-babel](https://github.com/heysaeid/fastapi-and-babel.git) - FastAPIAndBabel allows you to easily use babel in your FastAPI projects and offers some features to improve and ease things.
 - [APScheduler](https://apscheduler.readthedocs.io/en/3.x/) Advanced Python Scheduler (APScheduler) is a Python library that lets you schedule your Python code to be executed later, either just once or periodically.
+- [FastStream](https://faststream.airt.ai/latest/) - the simplest way to work with a messaging queues

 ## Install